alabbott/bob/readme.md

 Process:
 1. Get message from user via whatever method, probably HTTPS request from Twilio
 2. Make a call to GPT-3 to classify the request and respond with request type
-    a. eating food
+    1. eating food
-    b. current weight
+    2. current weight
-    c. questions
+    3. questions
-    d. other
+    4. other
 3. Use if/elif to handle the message based on classifiction
-    a.
-Eating Food
+    1. Eating Food
         1. Have GPT-3 identify the item and calorie count
         2. Add food, calories, time, and user to database
         3. Tell the user that the food was logged!
-    b.
-Current Weight
+    2. Current Weight
         1. Have GPT-3 identify the weight
         2. Log the weight to the database
         3. Tell the user the weight was logged
+    3. Questions
+        1. Have GPT-3 classify into the following categories
+            a.
+Calories today
+            b.
+Calories left to goal
             c.
-Questions
-        1. Have GPT-3 classify into the following categories a.
+Weight lost
+            d.
+Weight left to go
+    4. Other
+        1. General chat, send to GPT-3 and get a response

 # Open AI Prompts